viperproject/prusti-assistant/README.md

 ### Inline Code Diagnostics

-This extension automatically provides inline diagnostics for Rust by calling `cargo-prusti` and parsing the output.
+This extension automatically provides inline diagnostics for Rust by calling `prusti-rustc` and parsing the output.

-By default, this runs on save and on startup.
+This can automatically run on save and on startup.
+See the related flag in the settings.

-### Supports Multiple Rust Projects

-It supports multiple rust projects in the same workspace.
-The extension will search for `Cargo.toml` files in the workspace and use them as the root directories to generate diagnostics for.

 ### Snippets